lnxpy/hashnode/cl41l8qnv00qupmnv9c5x43l0.md

 That's how you observe the DRY principle with `setUp()` method in your tests.
 For more information about these methods, check out [setUp() & tearDown() in Python Unit Testing](https://imsadra.me/setup-and-teardown-in-python-unit-testing).

 ### 6. Mocks
 Mocking is not a test solution.
 It's actually part of some testing systems.
 Some projects may have mocks, some may not.
-With mocks, you can virtualize some necessities that your test may need in order to test a feature of the project.
+With mocks, you can simulate some necessities that your test may need in order to test a feature of the project.

 As an example, imagine you have a function in your project that makes an HTTP request to an API and serializes the returned data.
 Now, you want to test the serialization phase by writing unit tests.
 What if that server crashes at the time you run your test?
 Your test will fail for sure but there is no room for blaming your project's feature right?
 It was not its fault.
 It was the server's crash that made your test fail.